 In October 2021, the Company issued 1,500,000 shares of restricted common stock to its Chief Executive Officer.
 The number of shares that vest is dependent on achieving certain performance conditions and dependent market conditions upon the third anniversary from the date of grant.
 The Company determined that the fair value of this award was \$0.25 per share for a total value of \$375,000.
-Upon the performance condition being considered probable, which has not been met as of March 31, 2024, the Company will recognize stock compensation expense over the remaining measurement period.
+The Company determined the performance condition probable during the three months ended June 30, 2024 and recognized stock compensation expense of \$375,000.